Connecting to Container Registry from Virtual Private Cloud

 nat_instances_count

-- Number of NAT instances to deploy.
-We recommend setting an even number to evenly distribute the instances across the availability zones. number
+- Number of NAT instances.
+We recommend using an even number of VMs to evenly distribute them between availability zones. number

 2